18 Natural Wonders In Mexico That You Don’t Want To Miss

 1. Peña De Bernal

-Located in the village of San Sebastián Bernal (often referred to simply as “Bernal”), Peña de Bernal is one of the tallest Monoliths in the world (check out reviews here).
+Located in the village of San Sebastián Bernal (often referred to simply as “Bernal”), Peña de Bernal is one of the tallest Monoliths in the world.
 The monolith towers over the town, standing at 433m tall.
 Peña de Bernal is one of the natural wonders in Mexico to be voted in the top 13.

 You can easily see the monolith from the village of Bernal and it’s easy to walk to the base (or get a taxi).
 It is also possible to climb this volcanic rock.
 You climb to about two-thirds of the way up on a well-marked (and well-trodden) path.
-The last third can only be climbed by rock climbers; if you want to try your hand climbing, take a look at this beginners course at Peña de Bernal.
-The climb isn’t too hard and doesn’t take too long.
+The last third can only be climbed by rock climbers (if you want to try the lasty third, check out this tour).
+The climb up to the two-thirds point isn’t too hard and doesn’t take too long.
 I saw many Mexican holidaymakers walking up with a michelada in hand!.

 To get to Peña de Bernal on your own you can take a bus from Querétaro (though I found getting the bus back is a little bit of guesswork!)
 Alternatively, you can book a tour from Mexico City.